Knoblauchpilze/bsgalone/README.md

 It can also be that later on we realize that the `bsgo` library is too big, or that some separate features (for example networking or Data Transfer Objects) can be shared: this could be achieved by adding more top level folders in the [src](src) directory.

+# Networking

+## Research
+The content of this [video series](https://youtu.be/2hNdkYInj4g?si=Q-NOTJ__p-5a2jS8) of Javidx9 was very informative.
+The resulting code can be found on [github](https://github.com/OneLoneCoder/Javidx9/tree/master/PixelGameEngine/BiggerProjects/Networking) and it inspired the [Connection](src/net/connection/Connection.hh) class we created.

+## Generalities

+We use the [asio](#asio) library without boost to handle network communication in the project.
+We extracted all the logic to perform the calls, connect to the server and to the client in a dedicated [net](src/net) folder: similarly to what happens for the `PixelGameEngine` wrapping we want to be able to swap libraries or update relatively easily.

+⚠️ For now this is not entirely the case: even though none of the modules are using raw `asio` objects in their code, there are still some asio headers included in the `net` library.
+It is not too much of a problem for now but we could see to improve this later on.

+## Context

+The networking revolves around the idea of an `io_context`.
+This is wrapped by our own [Context](src/net/connection/Context.hh) class which is instantiated both on the client and the server.
+The idea is that this context runs from the whole lifetime of the application and is used in the background by `asio` to perform the network calls.

+## Connection

+A connection is the central object allowing to communicate.
+It has two modes: `SERVER` and `CLIENT`.
+This defines which operations it will perform.
+The difference is mainly on the order with which operations are performed as both connections will (during the game) be receiving and sending data.

+For the `CLIENT` mode we expect to try to connect to the server.
+Conversely in `SERVER` mode we get ready to accept connections.

+Sending data is made easy through the `send` method which takes a `IMessage` as input, serializes it and transmit it through the network.

+Receiving data is potentially more complex: depending on the type of data we might want to perform certain processes and relatively different depending whether we're on the client or the server.
+To this avail we provide a `setDataHandler` which allows to pass a callback which will receive the raw data from the network.

+## TcpServer

+A specific component of the server is the [TcpServer](src/net/server/TcpServer.hh) class.
+In order to make it easy to extend it and possibly reuse it and also to hide the dependency to the `asio` library we mainly work with callbacks.

+The [ServerConfig](src/net/server/ServerConfig.hh) defines several to handle a new connection (approval or denial), a disconnection from a client and some data received.
+This last part is to make it easy to automatically assign the same data handler (for now a method of the server class) to all incoming connections.

 # Server design

 ## General idea